Skip to main content

 HTC has a long history as a VR headset manufacturer and did a great job with the Vive XR Elite.
 This standalone headset is similar to the Meta Quest Pro in many ways.
 It has pancake lenses, a color passthrough camera, and inside-out tracking.

-When the Quest Pro cost $1,500, the Vive XR Elite provides these features at a much lower cost.
-Since Meta cut a third off the price of its premium headset, HTC's solution is reduced to an alternative if you really don't like Meta.
-The Vive XR Elite lacks the Quest Pro's big standalone gaming library, as well as its eye- and face-tracking technology.
+The Quest Pro launched at $1,500, while the Vive XR Elite provided these features at a much lower cost.
+Meta later cut a third off the price of its premium headset.
+HTC's headset is a nice alternative if you don't like Meta.
+The Vive XR Elite costs $100 more at $1,100 yet lacks the Quest Pro's large standalone gaming library, as well as its eye- and face-tracking technology.

 HTC Vive XR Elite